GeorgeLimaDev/GeorgeLimaDev/README.md

 # 💭 Favorite quote:
 <p><i>"When I became the sun
-I shone life into the man's hearts."
+I shone life into the men's hearts."

 </i>🎵: Toxicity - System of a Down (2001)</p>